luzianthomas/FTIR_Processing/README.md

 ## Input Data
-The script expects comma-separated text files containing interferogram data with two columns of which only the first column is used:
+The script expects comma-separated text files containing interferogram data with two columns of which only the second column is used:

 1. acquisition index
 2. Signal intensity